M1hono/Minecraft-Hunt/kubejs/server_scripts/Develop/Readme.md

+# Develop
-# This folder is to design all scripts of getting all in-game informations for designing gaming processes.
+> This folder is to design all scripts of getting all in-game informations for designing gaming processes.